 - How do I make sure my German Shepherd is healthy?

 German Shepherd Growth & Weight Chart

-As always, these are estimates to give you an idea of how much your German Shepherd may weigh at certain ages.
-Don’t fret if they are slightly behind or ahead of the numbers provided.
-Just continue to take your German Shepherd puppy for regular vet appointments to ensure they are healthy and happy!
+These numbers are estimates to give you an idea of how much a German Shepherd weighs month by month.
+Don’t worry if your puppy is slightly behind or ahead; just be sure to take your pet to regular vet appointments to ensure they are healthy and happy!

-Pro Tip: Want to get reimbursed for up to 90% of your veterinary bills any time your dog gets sick or injured?
-Compare german shepherd health insurance options before it’s too late.
-Pet insurance can be a literal life-saver.
+Pro Tip: Want to get reimbursed for up to 100% of veterinary bills any time your dog gets sick or injured?
+Compare German Shepherd health insurance options before it’s too late.

 |1 month||4 - 6”||5.5 - 9 lbs|